This post may contain affiliate links. See my disclosure for more info.

 Instructions

-- Mix all the ingredients except the chocolate chips together in a bowl until well combined.
+- In a medium bowl or the bowl of a stand mixer, mix all the ingredients together except for the mini chocolate chips until well combined.

 - Fold in the chocolate chips with a rubber spatula.
-Then scoop the dough and roll it into balls.
+Use a small cookie scoop or a spoon to roll the dough into bite-sized balls.